It looks like you are in the United States

 The proposal provided to build a bespoke, modular hybrid operating facility, which would be operational for about five years but would be designed for permanent use.

-A seamless connection between the new hybrid operating theatre and the existing operating theatre complex was required, and since this unit was located on the first floor, this provided an additional challenge.
+A seamless connection between the new hybrid operating theatre and the existing operating theatre complex was required, and since this Healthcare Space was located on the first floor, this provided an additional challenge.